jandranrebbalangue/dotconfig/nvim/README.md

-My dotconfig file for neovim
+My personal configuration for neovim